Mafyuh/Git-Homelab/README.md

 # Auto-Homelab

 Homelab docker-compose environment defined in code.
 Using Forgejo Actions and Renovate bot for CI, AWX Tower and Forgejo Actions for CD.
-This is how I keep my Homelab UTD
+This is how I keep my Homelab UTD.

 </div>
 <p align="center">